shabin5785/react-notes/Notes_3.md

 - Do Not Modify State Directly, use setState.
 - State Updates May Be Asynchronous.React may batch multiple setState() calls into a single update for performance.
 Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.
 To fix it, use a second form of setState() that accepts a function rather than an object.
 That function will receive the previous state as the first argument, and the props at the time the update is applied as the second argument:
 -State Updates are Merged.
 When you call setState(), React merges the object you provide into the current state.

+-Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
+This is why state is often called local or encapsulated.
+It is not accessible to any component other than the one that owns and sets it.